vgacentrifuge/pcb/README.md

 ##### VGA DDC level switches
 The VGA standard expects 5V I2C over the SDA and SCL lines.
 Both when we are slave and master, we want to support this.
-Since all other I2C components we have use 3.3V, we level switch.
+Since all other I2C components use 3.3V, we level switch.
-This can be done, according to [AN97055](https://cdn-shop.adafruit.com/datasheets/an97055.pdf), simply using two N-channel enhancement mode MOS-FET, and pullups on both sides.

-In the case of the VGA inputs, where we are slaves, might not need those pullups, since the master probably provides pullup.
-We can use a 10k to avoid floating.

-A suggested MOSFET is the [BSN20](https://www.digikey.no/no/products/detail/diodes-incorporated/BSN20-7/2756034).
-With two per DDC IC2, that comes to 6.
+For the three DDC channels, we can use one of [PCA9508D](https://www.digikey.no/en/products/detail/nxp-usa-inc/PCA9508D-118/1966240) for each.
+It has a suggested application where both sides get 10k Ohm pullups on SDA and SCL.'

 ##### Input VGA ports: I2C EEPROMs
 On our VGA inputs, we should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).